larry801/online_ocr/source/readme.md

 ### 0.4

-Fix installation error when config path contains non-ascii characters Change gesture to avoid Collison with golden cursor.
+Fix installation error when config path contains non-ascii characters Change gesture to avoid collision with golden cursor.
 Change default engine to Microsoft azure because it can detect text language automatically.

 ### 0.3